obelisk79/IconArtGuide/Icon Guidelines.md

 - The gradient must only be applied using an outline of the icon shape.
 This provides visual connectedness between 2D and 3D icon elements by adding subtle depth.

-- The gradient will transition vertically from bottom to top using the outline color to the white tone(set to 0% transparency).
-The gradient white color must have a stop offset of 0.5 (or 50%).
+- The gradient will transition vertically from bottom to top of the actual graphic using the outline color to the highight grey color(alpha channel set to 0%).
+The gradient white color must have a stop offset of 0.5 (or center of the graphic).

+- Overall transparency for the final gradient shall be set to 25% opacity.